GoogleChrome/web.dev/src/site/content/en/blog/file-handling/index.md

 Browsers should not register every site that can handle files as a file handler.
-Instead, registration should be gated behind installation and never happen without explicit user confirmation, and especially if a site is to become the default handler.
+Instead, registration should be gated behind installation and never happen without explicit user confirmation, especially if a site is to become the default handler.

 ### Transparency